-The most common proportioning valve plumbing is shown.
+The most common proportioning valve plumbing is shown in Figure 10.
 An alternative plumbing method is to plug off the top front line and have the bottom front line go to a "T" fitting.
 From the "T" fitting, the front lines are then split off to the left and right calipers.
-8. You will now need to run two lines from the supplied combination valve to the frame.
-Tie the lines into the existing front and rear lines with brake line couplers.
-You may run two separate lines from the combination valve to each front wheel or you may plug one outlet to the front, run one line and then split it to each front wheel.

-TESTING THE PROPORTIONING VALVE FOR PROPER OPERATION:
+TESTING FOR PROPER OPERATION: